Vertical Stick Welding: Settings, Techniques, and Charts

 - Between each pass, clean the slag with a chipping hammer and a wire brush or a knotted wire wheel.

 - For the next passes, a “Z” weave is excellent to build the shelf and fill the joint quickly.
 Always with a short one-second pause on the edges.

 Uphill open-root welds

 The 7018 rods are rarely used for an uphill open-root weld because they don’t penetrate that deep, and their puddle doesn’t freeze fast enough.
-However, for simple jobs, you can weld open roots with a stringer bead after considering some modifications:
+However, for simple jobs, you can weld open roots with a stringer bead after considering the following:

 - An unorthodox technique is to use DC- polarity.
 While 7018s are not intended for this polarity, they will burn beneficially for open-root welds.
 The puddle will be less fluid and the final weld will be more uniform.

-- Leave a wider root gap than usual because 7018s have a thicker flux covering than the other rods that prevents root access.
-With a wider gap, the arc is close enough to penetrate the root to avoid fusion problems.
+- Leave a wider root gap than usual because 7018s have a thicker flux covering that prevents root access.

 - Make sure that the groove is symmetrical because 7018 rods cannot burn through irregularities as cellulosic rods can.